eascodes/100-days-code/log.md

 **Thoughts** The regular expressions module has been pretty understandable so far.
 I had to take some time away from coding over the past week due to a family emergency but am now getting back into my regular routine.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 41: December 8, 2021

+**Today's Progress**: Today I completed the FreeCodeCamp module on regular expressions.
+I learned how to search & replace text.

+**Thoughts** Although the regular expressions module seemed more straightforward than previous JavaScript modules, it took me a while to complete due to losing coding time over the past 2 weeks.
+The module had very useful information though, which I'm excited to incorporate as I move forward on my JavaScript journey.

+**Link(s) to work** https://www.freecodecamp.org/eascodes